JonathanJia05/jonathan-jia/README.md

 # Jonathan Jia - Portfolio

 Welcome to my portfolio!
-This site showcases the projects and achievements that I’ve worked on over the years, highlighting my passion for robotics, software development, and problem-solving.
+This site showcases the projects and achievements that I’ve worked on over the years, highlighting my passion for robotics, software development, and problem solving.

----

-## 🚀 About Me
-I'm an aspiring engineer and software developer with a strong foundation in robotics and software design.

 ---